 • Request title insurance policy

-• Give advice - the escrow company must maintain a neutral, third-party status
+• Tell you what's best - the escrow agent must stay at a fair, third-party status

 The Escrow Holder Will: